UtopiaOS/book/src/chapter_02_1_neohfs.md

 │               └── man{1-9}
-├── Applications        -> Sandboxed programs that have a GUI ├── Programs            -> CLI/unsandboxed programs that run on the CLI ├── Users               -> The users root folder
+├── Applications        -> Sandboxed programs that have a GUI ├── Programs            -> CLI/unsandboxed programs that run on the CLI ├── Users               -> The users home folder
 └── Volumes             -> Mountpoints for filesystems or volumes (USBs, External drives)
 ```

-As you can see above, the new FHS attempts to be more intuitive, using plain english and benefiting from the fact our modern computers can handle very large paths.
+As you can see above the new FHS attempts to be more intuitive, using plain English and benefiting from the fact our modern computers can handle very large paths.

-It also benefits some Utopia desicions, for example, thanks to this design, it is possible to apply a Symlink Style Package Manager, which allows users to have multiple versions of the same package.
+Having a modernized FHS is beneficial for some decisions in utopia.
+For example, this makes having multiple versions of the same package possible.
+It also has benefits for some Utopia decisions, for example, thanks to this design it is possible to apply a Symlink Style Package Manager, which allows users to have multiple versions of the same package.

 ### Surviving alongside the legacy tree

-The first problem that might emerge when looking at the new FHS, is, **How the hell does this not break the whole OS?**, and to answer your question, it does break the whole OS, or it would, if it wasn't for the amazing power of [Symbolic Links](https://en.wikipedia.org/wiki/Symbolic_link), thanks to Symlinks (Symbolic Links) we can keep the old file hiearchy there, while also having the benefits of the new one as Applications adapt overtime.

-To make the story short, in case you don't know what a symlink is, think about it like a shortcut, yes, the same one your gradma has lots of on her desktop, these shortcuts aren't _really_ the program, but rather, a quickway to access the location of said program, this design, allows you to make `/etc` on the old FHS a "shortcut" to `/System/Settings` on our new FHS.

-Below, you can see what parts of the old FHS are symlinked to our new FHS, in case you didn't click on the first link where we mentioned the current FHS, it is recommend you do that now by clicking [here](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard).
+One of the first things that might concern you when examining this new FHS is compatibility for literally all programs.
+The simple solution to this is to use [Symbolic Links](https://en.wikipedia.org/wiki/Symbolic_link).
+We use symlinks (Symbolic Links) to "link" the new directories to the legacy ones and hide the legacy directories from the user.
+These links are basically shortcuts that programs follow when they try to use the legacy FHS, so when a program tries to read `/etc` it instead reads `/System/Settings`.
+By using these symlinks we can keep compatibility with the legacy file hierarchy while still presenting a modern hierarchy to the user. **Programs that have not updated to support NeoFHS will continue to work on Utopia without the user noticing.** This is a great compromise since we cannot expect all programs to add dedicated support to Utopia.

+Below are legacy FHS directories followed by what they are symlinked to.
+Click [here](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard).
+For an explanation of what these directories are for.

 ```
 /etc            -> /System/Settings